asme10/financial-dashboard/README.md

 ## Acknowledgments

-This is might help you to undertand and enjoy React JS and Tailwind CSS as a web developer.
+This might help you to undertand and enjoy React JS and Tailwind CSS as a web developer.

 Learn More here [Mesuna](https://mesuna.netlify.app)